NVIDIA/deepops/virtual/README.md

 ## Start vagrant

 Boot up the VMs by starting vagrant.
+Run `vagrant_startup.sh` found in the `virtual` directory of the repository root.
 Vagrant will spin up three VMs:
 * virtual-login
 * virtual-mgmt
 * virtual-gpu01